 If your kids’ desks have seen better days, try using shaving cream to give them new life.
 Shannon D. even makes cleaning into a learning activity by letting her students trace their spelling words in the shaving cream.

 Whether you have graffiti artists on your hands or just some innocent note-taking mishaps, Sharpie and pen marks can be removed from desks.
 Patti Pendersen Mallin says hand sanitizer does the trick.

 It’s pretty much a fact: From anchor charts to inspirational posters, we love hanging stuff on our classroom walls.
 The only downside?
 All that sticky tape residue that’s left behind when we move on to a new unit or decide to redecorate.
 Vicky Hernandez has two solutions: For a cheap fix, she uses a hair dryer to melt gunk off her walls, and for really stubborn stickiness, she recommends spraying Goo Gone.

 11. Daily Dirt

 To do a quick, all-over classroom cleaning, get your entire class involved.
 Kaitlin, author of the blog Your Teacher’s Aide, lets her students play a game she calls Rockin’ Robin to dust and disinfect her classroom.
-First, she passes out a cleaning wipe, like Clorox Disinfecting Wipes, to each student.
+First, she passes out Lysol cleaning wipes to each student.
 Then she plays the song “Rockin’ Robin,” and the kids start dancing around the room cleaning everything in sight.